Mariam-Elkhelawy/Cookee/README.md

 - 🍎 **Nutritional Information**: Get nutritional breakdowns for each recipe.
 - 📱 **Responsive Design:** Seamlessly adapts to different screen sizes for a consistent user experience.

+## Technologies Used 💻

+- 🚀 **Flutter:** Cross-platform framework for building mobile applications.
+- 📦 **Hive:** Lightweight and fast NoSQL database for storing recipe and shopping list data.
+- 🎛️ **Cubit:** State management library for managing application state and logic.
+- 🍲 **Edamam API:** Used for fetching recipe data and nutritional information.
+- 📱 **Responsive Design:** Utilized Flutter's layout widgets usind ScreenUtils.

 ## Installation ⚙️